mudita/MuditaOS/harmony_changelog.md

 * Fixed problem with disabling the frontlight in pre-wake up
 * Fixed occasional crash when a deep press occurs during popups
 * Fixed diacritics in translations
+* Fixed problem with sounds in relaxation and power nap applications

 ### Added